Advocate's Guide to the Florida Long-Term Care Medicaid Waiver

-LTC plans are also required to include “distinct procedures” in their Utilization Management Program that include “protocols for ensuring that there are not gaps in service authorization for enrollees requiring ongoing services.”122
+LTC plans are also required to include “distinct procedures” in their Utilization Management Program that include “protocols for ensuring that there are not gaps in service authorization for enrollees requiring ongoing services.”121

-Additionally, in order to help ensure that enrollees do not experience gaps in critical LTC services, plans are required to authorize “maintenance therapies” i.e. treatments that are supportive rather than corrective and that prevent further deterioration123 for no less than six (6) months.
-If the service is authorized for less than six months, the decision must be “supported by objective evidence-based criteria.”124
+Additionally, in order to help ensure that enrollees do not experience gaps in critical LTC services, plans are required to authorize “maintenance therapies” i.e. treatments that are supportive rather than corrective and that prevent further deterioration122 for no less than six (6) months.
+For services of shorter duration, authorization must be supported by PCP prescription.
+If no prescription is required, the decision must be “supported by objective evidence-based criteria.”123

 Because physicians may be unaware of this “maintenance therapy” policy and the ability to write prescriptions for up to 6 months for long-term care conditions, it can be helpful to provide the physician’s office with a copy of this contract provision.